 This huge hostel was named the best in Canada by the 2020 Hostelworld Hoscar Awards, and it’s easy to see why!
 It comes with a large roof terrace that not only provides great views of the city, but also acts as a major social venue with seating, lawns and jacuzzis.
 Alongside the high-speed WiFi, they also provide complimentary apple computers for guest use.

 Best Hotel in Montreal: Auberge du Vieux Port

 Banff National Park is easily one of the most visited areas of natural beauty in Canada – and is actually the oldest national park in the country!
-Scenery aside, Banff National Park has some excellent adventure activities – including canoeing on Lake Louise, canyoning in the various caves and of course mountain climbing across the area.
+Scenery aside, Banff has some excellent adventure activities – including canoeing on Lake Louise, canyoning in the various caves, and, of course, mountain climbing and hiking across the area.

 Calgary is the closest city to Banff National Park and therefore the best option if you want to stay in an urban hub whilst exploring the gorgeous region!
 Nestling the boundary between the vast plains and the Rocky Mountains, Calgary provides an interesting insight into Prairie culture in Canada – with rodeos throughout the year and massive sporting events.

 As a major tourism hub, getting into both Calgary and Banff is relatively simple from across the country – with Calgary Airport having transport connections to both areas!
 This beautiful region is a must-visit if you are planning a longer itinerary throughout the entire country.